India deaths data hints Covid worst tragedy since 1947 – latest updates

 Total cases rise to 71 at Tokyo Olympics

-An American gymnast and a Czech beach volleyball player were added to the tally Tuesday of people accredited for the Tokyo Olympics who have tested positive for the virus this month.
+A US gymnast and a Czech beach volleyball player were added to the tally of people accredited for the Tokyo Olympics who have tested positive for the virus this month.

 Tokyo Olympics organisers said 71 people have now tested positive.
 The total includes 31 people among the tens of thousands of international visitors expected in Japan to compete or work at the Games, which open Friday.